gotthardp/lorawan-server/doc/Connectors.md

    wilcards, e.g. `in/#`.
 The MQTT broker will then send messages with a matching topic to this connector.
- - **Received Topic**, which is a template for parsing the topic of received messages, e.g. `in/{devaddr}`.
-This can be used to obtain a DevEUI, DevAddr or a device group that shall receive a given downlink.
+ - **Received Topic**, which is a template for parsing the topic of received (subscribed) messages, e.g. `in/{devaddr}`.
+This can be used to retrieve the target DevEUI, DevAddr or App directly from the topic name.
  - **Enabled** flag that allows you to temporarily disable an existing connector.
  - **Failed** flag indicates what has failed.
 The Event list includes more details.